NBA Rumors: Lakers Are ‘Not Aligned On Any Level’ Heading Into Offseason, Per Adrian Wojnarowski

 — CBS Sports NBA (@CBSSportsNBA) April 4, 2019

-As for the rampant rumors that Los Angeles could be firing Walton after a third straight losing season and the disappointment of missing the playoffs despite LeBron James’ arrival, Wojnarowski hinted that the Lakers’ youthful head coach might not be the only person in the organization whose job may be on the line in the coming offseason.
+As for the rampant rumors that Los Angeles could be firing Walton after a third straight losing season and the disappointment of missing the playoffs, despite LeBron James’ arrival, Wojnarowski hinted that the Lakers’ youthful head coach might not be the only person in the organization whose job may be on the line in the coming offseason.

 Wojnarowski’s dire assessment of the Los Angeles Lakers’ organizational issues was not the only one in recent days to delve into the matter.
 Last week, ESPN‘s Dave McMenamin wrote about how the “most anticipated” Lakers season in several years turned into a “cautionary tale,” due to the multiple personnel decisions and controversies that might have caused the on- and off-court turmoil within the team and effectively derailed their push for a playoff spot this season.